-Shadi Mallak – UI Team Lead at Ubisoft (or replacement).
-Mr. Cimon manage multidisciplinary teams in order to develop the user interface of the main recent games released at Ubisoft.
-His expertise dealing with artists and technical experts together will surely inspire the robotic researches.
+Shadi Mallak – UI Team Lead at Ubisoft.
+Mr Cimon manages multidisciplinary teams in order to develop the user interface of the main recent games released by Ubisoft.
+His expertise dealing with artists and technical experts together will surely inspire the robotic researchers.

-Bill Keays – Science and Technology Advisor at Cirque du Soleil (or replacement).
+Bill Keays – Science and Technology Advisor at Cirque du Soleil.
 Cirque du Soleil recently started creating performances involving state-of-the-art technologies, such as the UAVs involved in Sparked.
 Based on their unique business creativity, the model they adopt to realised these experimental projects are great examples for the robotic community.

 David St-Onge – holds a PhD in mechanical engineering, space robotics, from the University Laval, Canada.
 His masters degree from the Robotics Laboratory of University Laval was followed by a FRQNT-Team grant for which he then coordinated three universities’ collaborative efforts.
 In between these diplomas, he worked 7 years in the field of arts (theater, museums and circus).
 He was the production director of the Prisme 3 stage set workshop, then a development engineer for a media art Montreal-based production company and a freelance engineer for visual and performing artists.
 Out of interest he also completed a master in project management at ESG UQAM and a certificate in Russian studies at University Laval.
 He authored more than 20 peer-reviewed publication in the field of robotics.
 Since 2016, he is a post-doctoral researcher at MIST, a robotics laboratory at École Polytechnique de Montréal.

 Email: [email protected]